-The ‘Blood Moon’ Has European Space-Watchers Excited, But When Is The Next Blood Moon Visible In The U.S.?
+The ‘Blood Moon’ Has European Space Watchers Excited, But When Is The Next Blood Moon Visible In The U.S.?

-There’s going to be a “blood moon” on July 27, and it’s got European space-watchers excited, and for good reason: this one is expected to be one of the most impressive in a century, according to Newsweek.
+There’s going to be a “blood moon” on July 27, and it’s got European space watchers excited, and for good reason: This one is expected to be one of the most impressive in a century, according to Newsweek.
 So when is the next blood moon that will be visible in the United States?
 In about six months.

-What’s A “Blood Moon”
+What’s A “Blood Moon”?

 It’s a lunar eclipse.

-Thanks to the position of the Sun, the Earth, and the Moon, at different points during the Moon’s orbit around the Earth, the Earth will cast a shadow on the surface of the Moon.
+Thanks to the position of the sun, the Earth, and the moon at different points during the moon’s orbit around the Earth, the Earth will cast a shadow on the surface of the moon.

-Thanks to some rather complicated science that won’t be explained here, when the light from the Moon reaches our eyes, it appears red, the color of blood.
+Thanks to some rather complicated science that won’t be explained here, when the light from the moon reaches our eyes, it appears red, the color of blood.
 Ergo: Blood Moon.

 What’s So Special About This One?

 For one thing, it will be the second lunar eclipse in a calendar month.
-That’s pretty cool, but from an astronomical standpoint it’s utterly meaningless.
-After all, the Moon has been orbiting around the Earth for billions of years, regardless of arbitrary things like “days” and “months” that we humans came up with.
+That’s pretty cool, but from an astronomical standpoint, it’s utterly meaningless.
+After all, the moon has been orbiting around the Earth for billions of years, regardless of arbitrary things like “days” and “months” that we humans came up with.

-The big reason that this one will be so special is because of the position of the Moon.
+The big reason that this one will be so special is because of the position of the moon.
 Out satellite’s orbit is not a perfect circle, but rather, elliptical.
-That means that at some points it’s closer to the Earth, and at some points it’s further.
+That means that at some points it’s closer to the Earth, and at some points, it’s further.
 And on July 31, it will be extremely close (as these things go).
 Long story short, the July 31 blood moon will be the biggest, brightest, and longest of this century.

 Too Bad Americans Can’t See It